bdmossma/hellogit/js/helloangularjs/readme.md

 # Hello AngularJS w/ Ionic!
-The hello world demonstrates how easy it is to develop an AngularJS application for the front-end by using Ionic and specifically Ionic Creator.
+The hello world demonstrates how easy it is to develop an AngularJS application for the front-end of your product solution by using Ionic and specifically Ionic Creator.

 [Ionic](https://ionicframework.com/) is a powerful framework based on [Apache Cordova](https://cordova.apache.org/) which homogenizes function and